NOTICE - CORONAVIRUS (COVID-19)

 Parklands Patient Forum

 Our Patient Forum holds meetings on a quarterly basis.
-The next meeting will be on Wednesday 3rd June 2020.
-If you are interested in becoming a member please contact Mandy Hack, Practice Manager on 01933 396000.
+The next meeting will be on Wednesday 8th July 2020 and will be a virtual meeting.
+If you are interested in becoming a member please contact Mandy Hack, Practice Manager, on 01933 396000.

 Do you know the symptoms of ovarian cancer?